 Update Complex View in SQL

-If a complex view is based on multiple tables, might be it will not allow updating the base table correctly.
+Note: We can update the existing records in a complex view but can’t insert the new ones.
+If a complex view is based on multiple tables, it might not allow updating the base table correctly.
 To update the complex view, instead of trigger can be used.

 -- Query to update [City] in the in the complex view [vw_tblEmployee_Department].